 I recommend people to focus only on one blog and growing it before moving on to a new one.

 #15.
 Plans to earn money through eBooks, courses, or events?

-Yes! very soon I’m going to launch my course which is focused on helping aspiring bloggers who want to make their career in blogging.
+Yes!
+I will soon launch my course, which is focused on helping aspiring bloggers who want to make their career in blogging.